 - 1. Remove the clamps from both ends of the drain hoses. - 2.
 Remove the two screws holding the drain trap to the blower deck. - 3.
 Remove the trap and two hoses from the blower deck - 4.
 Remove the two plugs from the right side of the cabinet and install them in the blower deck. - 5.
-(Draining the Vent Elbow) Locate hose #2 (factory installed) and cut 1" away from the 45 degree bend, discard the 45 degree section.
-Insert hose #2 from outside the cabinet through the cabinet drain hole nearest the top.
+(Draining the Vent Elbow) Locate hose #5 and cut it at line "C".
+Install the cut end of hose #5 from outside the cabinet through the cabinet drain hole nearest the top.
 Secure it to the barbed fitting in the elbow with a red clamp. - 6.
 (Draining the Collector Box) Install the non-grommet end of hose #11 from outside the cabinet in the bottom drain hole.
 Install on collector box and secure with a silver clamp. - 7.
 Use two silver clamps and secure the hoses to drain trap.
 The trap outlet faces the front of the furnace.
 Secure the trap to the cabinet using two screws removed in step 2 by inserting the two screws through the large set of holes in the top mounting tabs of the trap into the two predrilled holes in the side of the cabinet. - 8.
 Refer to Field Supplied Drain section for instructions on field supplied / installed drain on outlet of furnace trap.